Online Trading Starts Here

 7. Carl Icahn, with a net worth of $5.9 billion

 The very best of traders figured out the exact skill set required to profit from the markets.
 By making timely and clever moves, they amassed a huge fortune.
 But just how much money are we talking about?
-In this article, the experts at TU will uncover the stories of these super-rich traders and discuss how they grew their wealth.
-For your better understanding, the experts have thoroughly examined their trading techniques to derive valuable insights that can benefit both seasoned traders and beginners alike.
+This article looks at the stories of some of these super-rich traders and explains how they built their wealth.
+It also examines their trading approaches to highlight insights that may be useful for both experienced traders and beginners.

 Steve Cohen